lifecompanionaac/lifecompanion/docs/BUILD.md

 1. Open **lifecompanion-framework** project : File > Open
 1. Add module **lifecompanion** : File > New > Module from existing sources
 1. Configure **IntelliJ project JDK** : File > Project Structure > Project settings / Project
-   1. Language level : select 16 (not preview)
+   1. Language level : select 21

 ### How to build/run LifeCompanion application

 1. Build and publish **lifecompanion-framework** libs : run task `gradlew publishToMavenLocal` in **lifecompanion-framework**
 1. Copy **data** folder from an official LifeCompanion installation in **lifecompanion/lc-app/data** - (you can copy it from S3 resource bucket, if you have access to it)
+1. Do not modify **data/installation.properties** file unless you need to modify your user data directory (be attentive, do not commit the modified file)
 1. Run task `gradlew :lc-app:run` in **lifecompanion**

 If you need to pass argument to your instance, you can do it with `gradlew :lc-app:run --args="a configuration.lcc"`